Mints1104/Remindication/README.md

-# Medication Reminder App
+# Remindication

 ## Overview
-The **Medication Reminder App** is an Android application designed to address the challenges of medication non-adherence.
-This app incorporates customizable reminders, educational content, and gamification features to help users manage their prescriptions effectively and improve health outcomes.
+**Remindication** is an Android application designed to address the challenges of medication non-adherence.
+This app incorporates customisable reminders, educational content, and gamification features to help users manage their prescriptions effectively and improve health outcomes.

 ## Motivation
 Medication non-adherence poses significant challenges to healthcare systems worldwide, leading to worsened health outcomes and increased healthcare costs.
 This app aims to tackle both intentional and unintentional non-adherence through habit-building features, positive reinforcement, and accessible education.

 ## Features
-- **Customizable Reminders:** Set reminders tailored to your schedule, such as before sleep or after meals.
+- **Customisable Reminders:** Set reminders tailored to your schedule, such as before sleep or after meals.
 - **Adherence Statistics:** Track your progress and identify missed doses.
 - **Gamification Elements:** Enhance engagement with streaks, leaderboards, and quizzes.
 - **Educational Content:** Access detailed, easy-to-understand information about your medication to alleviate concerns.